 - 1. Schedule the meeting several weeks in advance.
-Getting 3 professors in the same place at the same time is notoriously difficult; allow plenty of time to find a suitable date. - 2.
-Fill out the "Annual PhD Committee Meeting" form before the meeting. - 3.
-Obtain the Committee's comments and signatures on the "Annual PhD Committee Meeting" form at the end of the meeting. - 4.
-Submit the completed "Annual PhD Committee Meeting" form to the GPD by April 25th.
+Getting 3 professors in the same place at the same time is notoriously difficult; allow plenty of time to find a suitable date. - Start the "Annual PhD Committee Meeting" DocuSign form before the meeting and send it to the members right after the completion.
+Once all the signatures are obtained you and the GPD will be notified by the system.
+You don't need to do anything else.
+A copy of the completed form will be placed in a secure folder for archiving.
+You don't need to hand a hardcopy of the form to the GPD. - 3.
+You need to have your meeting completed by April 25th.

 - Students doing the PhD proposal [item (13)] during Spring of the 3rd year can usually roll this meeting into the oral PhD proposal.
-The completed form is still due by April 25'th. - Although there is no required format for these meetings, most students present 5 10 PowerPoint slides on progress and plans (including a review of your material on the "Annual PhD Committee Meeting" form, and an estimated timeline to PhD defense).
-Typical meetings last ~20 40 minutes.
+The completed form is still due by April 25'th. - Although there is no required format for these meetings, most students present 5-10 PowerPoint slides on progress and plans (including a review of your material on the "Annual PhD Committee Meeting" form, and an estimated timeline to PhD defense).
+Typical meetings last ~20 - 40 minutes.